2019 National League Division Series

-The 2019 National League Division Series were two best-of-five-games series in Major League Baseball (MLB) to determine the participating teams of the 2019 National League Championship Series.
+The 2019 National League Division Series were two best-of-five series on the National League side in Major League Baseball’s 2019 postseason to determine the participating teams of the 2019 National League Championship Series.
 The three divisional winners, seeded first through third, and a fourth team—determined by the NL Wild Card Game—played in two series.
 These matchups were: